ibm-cloud-docs/solution-tutorials/mean-stack.md

   ```sh
      bx target -o ORG -s SPACE
   ```
-  **Note:** ORG is usully your email address and SPACE is the space you created on Bluemix.
+  **Note:** ORG is usully your email address and SPACE is the space you created on the cloud.
 Learn more on ORG and SPACE [here](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_account_spaces).
-3. Create the instance of Compose for MongoDB on Bluemix
+3. Create the instance of Compose for MongoDB
   ```sh
      bx cf create-service compose-for-mongodb Standard mongodb2
   ```

-## Deploy the Node.js app to Bluemix
+## Deploy the Node.js app to the cloud

-There are many ways in which we can deploy the app to Bluemix, first let's push the code to Bluemix by using the following command:
+There are many ways in which we can deploy the app to the cloud, the simplest is to push the code by using the following command:

 ```sh
    bx cf push
 ```

-By running this command, the code locally will be pushed to Bluemix.
+By running this command, the local code will be pushed to the IBM Cloud
 Note we created an database instance earlier with the name **mongodb**.
-Bluemix will look for the manifest.yml file, then it will find and bind the mongodb database to our application.
+Cloud Foundry (on the IBM cloud) will look for the manifest.yml file, then it will find and bind the mongodb database to our application.

-Once the code been pushed to Bluemix, you should be able to view the app on Bluemix.
-There is a random host name generated where it should be something like: **https://mean-random-name.mybluemix.net**
+Once the code been pushed, you should be able to view the app in your cloud dashboard.
+After deployment, a random host name is generated and will look something like: **https://mean-random-name.mybluemix.net**

 ![Live App](images/solution7/live-app.png)